 This is a fair point, and it was probably one of the first questions I had when I first heard about brainwave entrainment and what it can do.
 Here’s my answer:

 The truth is, lucid dreaming can be hard.
 It might take you MONTHS of practicing before you manage to have regular lucid dreams using common techniques like the wake induced lucid dream, but binaural beats make it 10X EASIER by guiding your mind into the state you’d otherwise try desperately to get into!
+(It’s also a lot easier with the lucid bootcamp, I’m just saying)

 Some things to remember